Reverie (Tinashe album): Development

-Tinashe took to her official blog to explain the meaning behind the mixtape and its French title Reverie (which means "to daydream"):
+Music and packaging

+According to Billboards Ashley Lyle, "Stargazing" explores themes of "unrequited love", with Tinashe expressing a desire for emotional reciprocity.

+The booklet opens with the mixtape's cover art, followed by pages that pair each track's lyrics with different photographs of the singer.
+Near its end, a "Thank You" section features Tinashe's acknowledgements, in which she notes that she "wrote and recorded Reverie by myself in my bedroom" and extends gratitude to her fans, collaborators, management team, family, and label staff.
+The booklet concludes with a final page listing the mixtape's tracks.

+Title

 My second project, "Reverie", took a turn for the political.
 I notice that as the presidential election in the United States draws ever nearer, people become tremendously caught up in the Hollywood drama of it all — and automatically take on, without much consideration, all of the views and the opinions of "the right or the left".
-Thus, resulting in a disconnect from our REAL political duties as citizens of this Earth, and a neglect for the true issues human beings around the globe face every single day.
-We are so caught up in our media, in our jobs, in our gossip, and in our consuming that we genuinely feel like we don’t have the time or ENERGY to bother ourselves with the tribulations of nations near and far.
-This… is a synthetic world many of us live in today — a dream, if you will.
+Thus, resulting in a disconnect from our real political duties as citizens of this Earth, and a neglect for the true issues human beings around the globe face every single day.
+We are so caught up in our media, in our jobs, in our gossip, and in our consuming that we genuinely feel like we don't have the time or energy to bother ourselves with the tribulations of nations near and far.
+This... is a synthetic world many of us live in today — a dream, if you will.